-Phlebitis is the name for the inflammation of a vein.
-A vein can inflame if a blood clot is inside it or if something damages the vein’s walls.
-Symptoms of phlebitis can include painful lumps beneath the skin and flushing or darkening of the skin.
+Phlebitis is an inflammation of a vein.
+It can result from a blood clot or damage to the vein’s walls.
+Symptoms include painful lumps beneath the skin and flushing or darkening of the skin.

 Phlebitis most commonly occurs in the lower leg.
 But it may also affect surface veins in the arms, penis, or breasts.

 If a blood clot is causing the inflammation, then the condition is called thrombophlebitis.